prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/antminer-d3-review.md

 ## Return on Investment

 We cannot stress this enough: **The Antminer D3 is the MOST profitable miner on the market today.**

-Its payback period is merely 3 months.
-If you buy 3 miners, you could generate over $90,000 annually.

 Everyone is focused on mining [Bitcoin](https://www.buybitcoinworldwide.com/mining/hardware/), when they should really be focused on Dash mining.